ConquerorFY/Window-ASCII-Video-Player/README.md

 5. Go to `Preferences` -> `Options`:
     - change `Size` to 2
     - change `Update interval` to 1ms
-    - you could update these vaalues however you see fit!
+    - you could update these values however you see fit
 6. The ASCII stream should be visible and would be updated in real-time.

 ### Example: